mohibul75/Hello-with-Kubernetes/README.md

 ***********

-Basically this is beginner level project for kubernetes.One can hellow with kubernetes by doing this project.
+Basically this is beginner level project for kubernetes.One can hello with kubernetes by doing this project.

 ********